NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/fang-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "You set snake fangs, poison stingers, or other venomous animal parts in the ground where they can be touched or stepped on by a creature that enters the snare's square.
-The first creature to enter the square must attempt a DC 20 Reflex check saving throw.  **Success** The target is unaffected.  **Failure** The target takes 1 piercing damage and 2d8 poison damage.  **Critical Failure** The target takes 2 piercing damage and 4d8 poison damage."
+The first creature to enter the square must attempt a DC 20 Reflex check saving throw.\n\n**Success** The target is unaffected.\n**Failure** The target takes 1 piercing damage and `dice: 2d8` poison damage.\n**Critical Failure** The target takes 2 piercing damage and `dice: 4d8` poison damage."
 powerTitle1:
 actionEconomy1:
 type1: